Should I disclose oral herpes before kissing?

 So let’s get into this question a bit deeper, shall we?

-The reason this conversation is a bit hard to pin down is because when it comes to oral herpes (HSV-1) specifically, 80% of Americans 14-49 years old have it.
-Now that’s a VAST majority of people, isn’t it?
-We’re not just talking a measly barely-tipping-the-scales 51% majority or anything.
+The reason this conversation is a bit hard to pin down is because when it comes to oral herpes (almost always HSV-1) specifically, 47% of Americans 14-49 years old have it.
+Now that’s about half the people in that age group, isn’t it?.
 So considering this statistic, who holds the responsibility of bringing up the topic?
 (In a perfect world, we all would be talking about every aspect of our sexual and intimate histories with each other before getting intimate at all, but that ain’t the world we live in.)

 "Yeah, but what about kissing ‘down there’?"
 (Nudge, nudge)